relativisticturtle/intcode-adventure-2021/prologue.md

 "*bzzz… a moment …bzzz… urgent situation on our hands …bzzz… no submarine and …bzzz… where can we find a volunteer …bzzz…*"

-"*bzzz… had a great idea! …bzzz… this schematic of the space capsule …bzzz… minor modifications needed.*"
+"*bzzz… just had a great idea! …bzzz… this schematic of the space capsule …bzzz… minor modifications needed.*"

 "*bzzz… are you still there? we are coming to pick you up now.*"